funtimezallaround/App-Icon-Modifier/QUICK_START.md

 ## App Icon Processor - One Command Solution

 ### What This Does
-✨ Converts homescreen screenshots → Clean app icons with transparent backgrounds
+✨ Converts home screen screenshots → Clean app icons with transparent backgrounds

 ### How to Use